rhepach/Kinect/README.md

 # Kinect - body posture analysis

-One Paragraph of project description goes here.

-Contains all relevant scripts to run, process, and analyze posture data from Kinect studies.
+This repository contains all relevant scripts to run, process, and analyze posture data from Kinect studies.
 Each script is named after the processing step it reflects in the overall process.

 ## Getting Started

 ### Prerequisites

-Compatibility:
+__Compatibility__:

 - The Recording Script runs __only__ with Windows due to compatibility with the Kinect.
 - These scripts are written for use with the Kinect for Windows v1 (Model 1517).
 Due to limitations of the hardware support the Kinect for Xbox 360 is __not__ suitable.

-Installation instructions:
+__Installation instructions__:

-- Download and install Matlab including the Image Acquisition Toolbox and the Image Processing Toolbox.
+- Download and install Matlab including the Image Acquisition Toolbox and the Image Processing Toolbox. <br/>
 In order to check if the Image Acquisition Toolbox is installed navigate to the Add-On Manager in MATLAB (Home tab - Add-Ons - Manage Add-Ons) or type the following code in the MATLAB command window:

 ```Matlab
 license('test', 'Image_Acquisition_Toolbox')
 ```
-- In addition the following hardware support is needed: [Image Acquisition Toolbox Support Package for Kinect for Windows Sensor](https://de.mathworks.com/hardware-support/kinect-windows.html).
+- In addition the following hardware support is necessary: [Image Acquisition Toolbox Support Package for Kinect for Windows Sensor](https://de.mathworks.com/hardware-support/kinect-windows.html).
 For further information and to download the package navigate to the Add-On Explorer in MATLAB (Home tab - Add-Ons - Get Hardware Support Packages) and search for the package or follow the link above.
   - requires:
     - MATLAB compatibility: R2013a and later; with
       - Image Acquisition Toolbox